FelixJB005/Text_Game/README.md

    - Items are typed: consumable (first-aid kit), equipment (knife), key (rusty key), utility (rope), quest (map fragment).
    - Combining or using items on targets can unlock puzzles (e.g., use key on door, light torch at altar).

-4. Combat
-   - Turn-based, simple actions: attack, defend, use item, flee.
-   - Weapons have damage ranges and may consume stamina to use.
-   - Armor reduces incoming damage and may cost stamina to wear/move in.
-   - Critical hits and misses are possible (based on weapon, player stats, and randomness).
-   - Enemies have behaviors: aggressive, patrol, stealthy, or stationary.
-Some react to sound or light.

-5. Stealth & detection
+4. Stealth & detection
    - Noise and light influence detection.
 Running and attacking make noise.
    - Sneaking reduces detection chance but consumes stamina.
    - If an enemy detects you, it may call reinforcements or flee to alert others.

-6. Puzzles & environment
+5. Puzzles & environment
    - Puzzles are logic or exploration-based (lever sequences, pattern observation, wiring).
    - Environmental hazards include traps (pressure plates), collapsing floors, sealed doors, poison gas.
    - Some puzzles require combining items or reading notes found in the corridor.

-7. Save / Load
+6. Save / Load
    - Use `save <name>` to store your game state.
    - `load <name>` to restore it.
    - Important: save often!
 Some sections are unforgiving.

-8. Consequences & endings
+7. Consequences & endings
    - Multiple endings depend on choices, items recovered, areas explored, and sanity level.
    - Some endings unlock secrets for future playthroughs (New Game+ possibilities).